jeanc18rlos/dental-vip-cms/src/pages/en/specialties/dental-implants/implant-supported-restorations.md

     desc: '<p class="dv-srv-pr">A hybrid prosthesis is one that combines several materials.
       It is a single fixed structure that is screwed onto 4, 6 or 8 implants and usually replaces all the teeth of an arcade.
-It can be made of metal-porcelain or metal-acrylic, and that in cases of maxillary atrophy or severe bone resorption, it incorporates artificial pink gum to restore the occlusal vertical dimension, lip support, dental aesthetics and facial fullness of the person.</p>
+It can be made of metal-porcelain or metal-acrylic, and that in cases of maxillary atrophy or severe bone resorption; it incorporates artificial pink gum to restore the occlusal vertical dimension, lip support, dental aesthetics and facial fullness of the person.</p>